medardmpemba/alx-zero_day/README.md

 My first readme
-This is my time.
-Ican win
+This is my time.Ican win